kubeflow/pipelines/components/gcp/dataflow/launch_flex_template/README.md

 - The Kubeflow user service account is a member of:
     - `roles/dataflow.developer` role of the project.
     - `roles/storage.objectCreator` role of the Cloud Storage Object for `staging_dir.` and output data folder.
+- The dataflow controller service account is a member of:
+    - `roles/bigquery.readSessionUser` role to create read sessions in the project.
+    - `roles/bigquery.jobUser` role to run jobs including queries.
+    - `roles/bigquery.dataViewer` role to read data and metadata from the table of view

 ---